In this section

 - An information leaflet and a consent form for photography - we take photographs of your hernia if you give us your consent.
 The photographs are very helpful in documenting the size of hernia and for making management plans.

-- A ten page health questionnaire which you complete at home.
+- A nine page health questionnaire which you complete at home.
 It asks for details on your previous surgery, if hernia surgery had been performed before, and any details of other medical problems you have.
 This allows you ample time to recollect information that we would need.
 By filling this questionnaire at home we hope you do not feel rushed in a clinic.
 It allows us to get as accurate information as possible.

 What happens in clinic